The Man with the Cannon (film)

-The Man with the Cannon (Njeriu me top) is a 1977 Albanian film directed by Viktor Gjika based on the novel by the same title by Dritero Agolli.
+The Man with the Cannon (Njeriu me top) is a 1977 Albanian drama film directed and written by Viktor Gjika based on the 1975 novel by the same title by Dritëro Agolli.
+Timo Flloko stars as an Albanian partisan during World War II who discovers a cannon left by retreating Axis soldiers.

 Plot

 Adaptation of the novel with the same title from Dritëro Agolli.
 Mato Gruda has been feuding with the old man Mere Fizi.
 Mato Gruda keeps a gun in a hidden place dreaming to use it against Fizies.
 He keeps an Italian as a helper at home, and calls him Agush.
 Agush became his teacher to use his war s tool.
 Hence, the secret of a peasant who joined the war out of necessity comes to light.